myaomeow/myaomeow.github.io/_pages/computing-systems/malloc.md

 ![malloc-5](/assets/images/computer-systems/malloc-5.png)

 Now, our overhead for each block must include not only the size and allocation bits of the blocks, but also an additional 8 bytes that store a pointer to the next free block in the heap.
+Many common implementations of explicit lists also often store pointers to not only the next free block, but also the previous free block, effectively implementing a doubly linked list.

 > #### More Advanced Techniques